beaker-project/beaker-project.org/dev/proposals/time-limited-manual-reservations.rst

 * Allowing the ``reservesys`` element to be specified at the recipe set level to reserve all systems in the recipe set whenever one or more of them encounters a problem.

+* Updating the reserve workflow and the scheduled provisioning mechanism for systems in Automated mode to use the new harness independent mechanism rather than the reservesys task.

+* Providing a page in the web UI that includes the information provided in the Beaker usage email.

 Rejected features